Welcome to the new KidsHealth website! See what is new.

 How hand, foot and mouth disease spreads

-Hand, foot and mouth disease spreads easily between people - it is very easy to catch.
+Hand, foot and mouth disease is very easy to catch.

-It spreads from person to person by coughing or sneezing or by contact with mucus, saliva, blisters or the poo of an infected person.
-Tamariki can also easily catch the disease by touching things like toys and then putting their hands or toys in their mouth.
+It spreads from person to person by coughing or sneezing.
+You can also get it from contact with mucus, saliva, blisters, or the poo of an infected person.
+Tamariki can catch the disease by touching toys.
+They can get the illness if they put their hands or toys in their mouths.

-Tamariki with hand, foot and mouth disease are most likely to spread the disease in the first week - before all the blisters have dried.
+Tamariki with hand, foot and mouth disease usually spread it in the first week.
+This happens before all the blisters have dried.

 Signs and symptoms of hand, foot and mouth disease